ShahsTestingZone/100-Days-of-Kotlin/log.md

 The code for working with RESTful APi seems straight foward with the Retrofit and Moshi Library.
 I only used the get call so far but will need to learn how to pass data back.

-The project I worked on this section is called '08_MarsRealEstate'
+The project I worked on this section is called '08_MarsRealEstate - Moshi and Json'

 *Lesson Learnt*

 To use a different property name for a key, annotate that property with the @Json annotation and the JSON key name. see notes in MarsApiService.kt

 ### Day 21: December 11th, 2021 (Saturday)